shunchan0677/deepware/docs/RoadMap.md

 ## 2022 Q1

 *  Open to public v1.0
    *  Data Creation
    *  Model Training
    *  Model Evaluation
-  *  Pre-traing Model
+   *  Pre-training Model
    *  Docker Environment
 *  Create wiki and some introduction for how to use

 ## 2022 Q2